Circle actions and geometric quantisation: The Bohr-Sommerfeld condition

+Lemma \ref{monodromy} implies that the holonomy for a closed curve $\gamma$ inside a leaf of $\mathcal{P}$ is Therefore, by proposition \ref{bsleaf}, flat sections are only well-defined for the set of points with $\frac{(x^2+y^2)}{2}\in\CZ$. $\Diamond$ \end{exam}

+There is a stronger characterisation for the Bohr-Sommerfeld leaves in the case of integrable systems: this is an application of lemma \ref{monodromy}.

+The preimage of a point in $\CR^n$ by the moment map $F:M\to\CR^n$ of an integrable system on a symplectic manifold $(M,\omega)$ of dimension $2n$ is a fibre of the fibration associated with the foliation induced by the distribution generated by the hamiltonian vector fields of the moment map: i.e. the preimage of a point by a moment map is a union of isotropic leaves.
+The preimage of the origin of $\CR^n$ is called the zero fibre, and fibres which are a union of Bohr-Sommerfeld leaves are called Bohr-Sommerfeld fibres.

-\begin{teo} Under the assumption that the zero fibre is Bohr-Sommerfeld, the image of Bohr-Sommerfeld fibres by a nondegenerate\footnote{A moment map is nondegenerate when all of its critical points are nondegenerate in the Morse-Bott sense.
-The reader is referred to \cite{Zu1,Mi} for precise definition and properties.} moment map is contained in $\CR^{n-k}\times\CZ^k$; $k$ being the number of linearly independent hamiltonian $S^1$-actions generated by the moment map.
-Furthermore, the image of singular fibres is contained in a discrete set. \end{teo} \textit{Proof:} The Liouville tori case was proved by Guillemin and Sternberg in \cite{GuSt} ---their theorem holds for lagrangian fibrations with compact connected fibres over simply connected basis.
-Lemma \ref{monodromy} and proposition \ref{bsleaf} imply that over a Bohr-Sommerfeld fibre each component of the moment map generating a $S^1$-action takes an integer value, depending only on the fibre.
-It is consequence of nondegeneracy that the image of singular fibres is contained in a discrete set, the Morse-Bott condition insures it. $\blacksquare$ \begin{exam} For toric manifolds the Bohr-Sommerfeld fibres are the inverse image by the moment map of integer lattice points in the polytope, with regular ones inside the polytope. $\Diamond$ \end{exam}
+\begin{teo} Under the assumption that the zero fibre is Bohr-Sommerfeld, the image of Bohr-Sommerfeld fibres by a moment map is contained in $\CR^{n-k}\times\CZ^k$; $k$ being the number of linearly independent hamiltonian $S^1$-actions generated by the moment map. \end{teo} \textit{Proof:} This was proved by Guillemin and Sternberg in \cite{GuSt} when the fibres are Liouville tori ---their proof holds for lagrangian fibrations with compact connected fibres over simply connected basis.
+Lemma \ref{monodromy} and proposition \ref{bsleaf} imply that over a Bohr-Sommerfeld fibre each component of the moment map generating a $S^1$-action takes an integral value, depending only on the fibre. $\blacksquare$ \begin{exam} For toric manifolds the Bohr-Sommerfeld leaves are the inverse image by the moment map of integer lattice points in the polytope, with regular ones inside the polytope. $\Diamond$ \end{exam}